-- 4. Supportive Services Plan: Up to ten (10) points will be awarded to projects that do not target a special population but which do provide an acceptable Supportive Services Plan for their residents.
-Points will be given to projects with service plans which are well targeted, carefully accounting for what the population of the proposed development will likely be, and their needs for supportive services, as well as a budget supporting such activities. - The Agency reserves the right to require revisions to the applicant's Supportive Services Plan if it is deemed unsatisfactory. - An unsatisfactory Support Services Plan will result in no points being awarded either for targeting the Special Populations or for the Plan itself. - All Supportive Services Plans must follow the outline in Appendix D. - (a) The following criteria for Supportive Service Plans must be met: - (1) Appropriately targeted supportive services plan including general descriptions showing quality and depth of services to meet established goals. - (2) Staffing plan: commitment of personnel, office space, supplies, and/or contracted services; - (3) Community space: that meets the needs of the residents, community agencies providing services, and the supportive services coordinator. - (4) A sources and uses budget: identifying and committing resources required to implement appropriate plan for the residents - (5) Community support: evidence of service commitment and strong integration of available and specific services to be utilized in the plan.
-Note: General letters of community support do not constitute service commitments.

-- (b) Support service coordinators are required to attend educational workshops sponsored by the Agency.
-They include: - (1) In the first year, service coordinators should attend a two-day basic training workshop.
-They will receive a certificate and will not be required to attend this workshop again. - (2) In the first year and every year after through the compliance period, service coordinators should attend two specialized Agency workshops on service provision.
+- The Agency reserves the right to require revisions to the applicant's Supportive Services Plan if it is deemed unsatisfactory. - Final cost certification will not be approved until the Agency has approved the Supportive Services Plan. - All Supportive Services Plans must follow the outline in Appendix D. - (i) The following elements for Supportive Service Plans must be included: - Appropriately targeted supportive services plan including general descriptions showing quality and depth of services to meet established goals - Staffing plan: commitment of personnel, office space, supplies, and/or contracted services. - Community space: that meets the needs of the residents, community agencies providing services and the supportive services coordinator - A sources and uses budget: funding required to implement appropriate plan for the residents - Community support: evidence of service commitment and strong integration of available and specific services to be utilized in the plan.
+Note: General letters of community support do not constitute service commitments. - (ii) Support service coordinators are required to attend educational workshops sponsored by the Agency.
+They include: - In the first year, service coordinators must attend a two-day basic training workshop.
+They will receive a certificate and will not be required to attend this workshop again. - In the first year and every year after through the compliance period, service coordinators should attend two specialized Agency workshops on service provision.
 Four are held annually by the Agency.

-Failure to follow through on previous Supportive Service Plan commitments will result in negative points for supportive service proposals in subsequent years.
+Failure to follow through on previous Supportive Service Plan commitments will result in negative points for tax credit applications in subsequent years.